jeffknupp/blog/in_progress/open_source/sphinx.md

 packages.
 It was written with idea of making auto-generation of HTML documentation from Python code as easy as possible.

+#### Let the tool do the work

+Sphinx has no implicit knowledge of Python programs and how to extract documentation from them.
+It only operates on reStructured Text files, which means a reStructured Text version of your code's documentation needs to be available for Sphinx to do its work.
+But maintaining a reStructured Text version of all of your `.py` files (minus the actual body of functions and classes) is clearly not doable.
+Luckily, Sphinx has a javadoc-like extensions which is able to create reStructured Text files from documentation extracted from your code's docstrings.

+!!!!!!!TODO!!!!!!!!!!

+#### Installation

 Be sure to install Sphinx *in your `virtualenv`*, since documentation will be a versioned artifact in your project.
-Different versions of sphinx may generate different HTML output.
+Different versions of Sphinx may generate different HTML output.
 By installing in your `virtualenv`, you can "upgrade" your documentation in a controlled manner.